 CH Senior Center News

 The Cleveland Heights SAC, located in the CH Community Center at 1 Monticello Blvd., offers a variety of programming for those 60 and older.
-A complete schedule of programs is published in the community center’s newsletter, and is available online at www.chparks.com.
+A complete schedule of programs is published in the community center’s newsletter, available online at www.chparks.com.

 SAC membership is $5 for Cleveland Heights residents.
 To sign up, bring a recent piece of mail (such as a bill) and a photo ID.

 University Heights residents who would like to join SAC must first register with Patrick Grogan-Myers, University Heights community development coordinator, at 216-932-7800, ext.
 203, or firstname.lastname@example.org.
 Membership is $10 for University Heights seniors.

 Amy Jenkins is supervisor at the Cleveland Heights Office on Aging and the Senior Activity Center.
 She can be reached at 216-691-7379 or by e-mail at email@example.com.